wso2/docs-is/en/docs/deploy/migrate/migrate-to-600.md

 !!! note
     If you are migrating from a version prior to IS 5.5.0, you need to make the following changes in the `<NEW_IS_HOME>/migration-resources/migration-config.yaml` file.
 See Step 2 for instructions for downloading migration resources

-    - Remove all `UserStorePasswordMigrators` from versions above your old IS version.
+    - Remove all `UserStorePasswordMigrators` from versions above your previous IS version.
+Userstore password migration will be done by the `EncryptionAdminFlowMigrator` in the version 5.11.0.

     ```
     name: "UserStorePasswordMigrator"